yuhaoliu7456/CVPR2020-HAttMatting/README.md

 Code and paper is coming soon!!!<br/>

 ## News
+0. The dataset link is : <a href="https://drive.google.com/file/d/1ljJkWONPfJzylkZg_1HaGRoaRaaiAxRu/view?usp=sharing"> Distinctions-646</a>. <br/>
-0.The data set is now fully open to the public.
+1. The data set is now fully open to the public.
 If you use it for non-commercial uses, please send us an email to access the link if necessary.
-1. The thumbnail from our dataset have been uploaded.
+2. The thumbnail from our dataset have been uploaded.
 <table style="margin-left: auto; margin-right: auto;">
         <tr>
             <td>